Franculino/microBlooM/README.md

 ### Input files

-The framework could accept as input files: graph in igraph format (stored in pickle file, `.pkl`) or `CSV` files, that need to be store in `data\network` folder and modify the relative path in the choosen test case file.
+The framework could accept as input files: graph in igraph format (stored in pickle file, `.pkl`) or `CSV` files, that need to be stored in `data\network` folder and modify the relative path in the chosen test case file.
 In case there is no network available, it is possible to create a hexagonal network.

 The specific format for both cases is detailed in [`fileio\read_netwowrk.py`](https://github.com/Franculino/microBlooM/blob/main/source/fileio/read_network.py) and below.